EdwardShanahan07/my-todo-list/README.md

 #### Site Owner
 - As a site owner, I want my website to be responsive on all devices.
 - As a site owner, I want my website to be user-friendly.
-- As a site owner, I want my website to be user-friendly.
+- As a site owner, I want my website to be maintainable

 ## Design